NupurGour654/stock-market-analyzer/README.md

 # Stock Market Analyzer

-This is a simple Python project to analyze and visualize stock closing prices using data from Yahoo Finance.
+This is a Python project to analyze and visualize stock closing prices using data from Yahoo Finance.

 ## Features